Our Methodology

 Have questions about our methodology?

 We're committed to transparency.
 If you have questions or suggestions about how we detect outages, feel free to reach out via the report form on any site's status page.
+You can also surface this same status data on your own site with our embeddable status badge.

 Contact Us